grafana/agent/docs/sources/flow/reference/components/otelcol.processor.tail_sampling.md

 `hash_salt`           | `string` | See below. | | no

 Use `hash_salt` to configure the hashing salts.
 This is important in scenarios where multiple layers of collectors have different sampling rates.
-If they use the same salt all passing one layer may pass the other even if they have different sampling rates, configuring different salts avoids that.
+If multiple collectors use the same salt with different sampling rates, passing one layer may pass the other even if the collectors have different sampling rates.
+Configuring different salts avoids that.

 ### status_code block